-- Notes: 1.
-The 702,300 increase in the number of shares of common stock of treasury stock was due to the purchase of 699,400 shares of treasury stock and the increase by purchase of 2,900 shares constituting less than one unit in accordance with the provisions of Article 165, Paragraph 2 of the Companies Act and of the Articles of Incorporation. - 2.
-The 2,315 decrease in the number of shares of common stock of treasury stock was due to the sale of 115 shares constituting less than one unit and the granting of 2,200 shares of the Company as benefits under the employee stock ownership plan.
+Notes: 1.
+The 28,659 increase in the number of shares of common stock of treasury stock was due to the increase by purchase of 2,959 shares constituting less than one unit and the purchase of 25,700 shares of the Company under the employee stock ownership plan.

+2. The 275 decrease in the number of shares of common stock of treasury stock was due to the sale of shares constituting less than one unit.